 We operate a cash pooling arrangement whereby the Issuer performs cash management for the broader Group on a daily basis.
-This cash pooling arrangement also captures the cash collected by Celulosa Energía, S.A.U. from the electricity grid on behalf of the energy generation entities within the Group, both Unrestricted and Restricted Subsidiaries.
-A portion of the cash placed in the Issuer's bank account as a result of the cash pooling arrangement is required to be returned to the energy generation entities in the Unrestricted Group as payment for the energy generated by such entities and sold to the grid through Celulosa Energía, S.A.U. as intermediary.
+This cash pooling arrangement also captures the cash collected by Ence Energía y Celulosa S.A. from the electricity grid on behalf of the energy generation entities within the Group, both Unrestricted and Restricted Subsidiaries.
+A portion of the cash placed in the Issuer's bank account as a result of the cash pooling arrangement is required to be returned to the energy generation entities in the Unrestricted Group as payment for the energy generated by such entities and sold to the grid through Ence Energía y Celulosa S.A. as intermediary.
 As a result of this arrangement, an intercompany payable is created between the Restricted Group and the Unrestricted Group in the normal course of operations and, since the Unrestricted Group produces but does not purchase energy, the payable is always in favour of the Unrestricted Group.
-Historically, the balance of this intercompany payable by the Issuer has ranged from ≤ 10 million to ≤ 20 million and is typically settled between 30 and 60 days from the date payment is received from the grid.
+Historically, the balance of this intercompany payable by the Issuer has ranged from €10 million to €20 million and is typically settled between 30 and 60 days from the date payment is received from the grid.